• Home

 In order to reach an agreement with such a person, mutual understanding is necessary.
 And by building a relationship of trust, the training, utilization, and retention of foreigners will improve significantly, and they will grow into an important asset for your company.

-This year, we at JAC are holding this course free of charge as part of an initiative to help create workplaces that are easy for specified skilled workers to work in, including helping to facilitate communication at the workplace and in everyday life.
+This year, we at JAC are holding this course free of charge as part of our project to contribute to supporting the creation of a comfortable workplace for Specified Skilled Worker, such as support for facilitating communication in the field and in daily life.

 Missed broadcast